UnseenKill/a3uspcm/README.md

 #### Changing AA ROE

-Once groups have been created, they are available for fire control via the **AA fire control** diary option.
+Once groups have been created, they are available for fire control via the **AA fire control** diary option or an optional keybind.

 ### Required mods